Peter leads work that explores how combining human and machine intelligence can develop innovative solutions to social challenges.

-Peter has led much of Nesta's research into crowdfunding and P2P lending as an innovative way of financing products and services in the UK, and has co-authored the reports Understanding Alternative Finance, Pushing Boundaries and Crowdfunding Good Causes.
-He has also worked on developing a number of practical tools programmes for those interested in crowdfunding such as the Working the Crowd guide, the UK’s first online crowdfunding directory Crowdingin.com and the arts and heritage matched crowdfunding pilot funded by the DCMS.
+Prior to establishing the centre, he led Nesta's work on a variety of themes, including the role of digital technologies in public and social innovation, crowdfunding, the collaborative economy and public innovation labs.
+Peter was responsible for Nesta's research into crowdfunding and P2P lending as an innovative way of financing products and services in the UK and has co-authored the reports Understanding alternative finance, Pushing boundaries and Crowdfunding good causes.
+He has also worked on developing a number of practical tools programmes for those interested in crowdfunding such as the Working the Crowd guide, the UK’s first online crowdfunding directory, Crowdingin.com and the arts and heritage matched crowdfunding pilot funded by the DCMS.

 Alongside this he has been involved in Nesta research projects on public sector innovation labs and led Nesta's research on digital social innovation.
 Peter has published a number of studies on this, including What next for digital social innovation and i-teams in partnership with Bloomberg Philanthropy.